-Imagine a library with 45 million books, but instead of books with accurate metadata from a publisher, the information was submitted by 1.8 million different people, and each person provided information using varied categories.
-To make things more interesting, your job as a librarian is to catalog the books for your 29.7 million patrons.
-That scenario maps pretty well to my job as lead product designer on search at Etsy.
-Trying to understand and organize those 45 million unique handmade or vintage items is what I've been up to for a majority of my 4 years there.
+Imagine a library with 50 million books, but instead of books with accurate metadata from a publisher, the information is submitted by 3 million different people, and each person provided information using varied categories.
+To make things more interesting, your job as a librarian is to catalog the books for your 35 million patrons.
+That scenario maps pretty well to my time as lead product designer on search at Etsy.
+Trying to understand and organize those 50 million unique handmade or vintage items was what I was up to as a member of the search team for almost 3 years.

-I have worked on this project from a handful of different angles, but the main focuses have been to create an understandable UI backed by qualitative and quantitative research, work with other parts of the company in getting more structured and accurate metadata from sellers while working with our taxonomists in organizing the inventory, and guide users to what they are looking for through filters and other means.
+I have worked on search from a handful of different angles, but the main focus had been to create an understandable UI backed by qualitative and quantitative research, work with other parts of the company in getting more structured and accurate metadata from sellers while working with our taxonomists in organizing the inventory, and guide users to what they are looking for through filters and other means.